Code-Institute-Submissions/sofias_bistro/README.md

 The website has four sections which are accessble via the navigation menu:

-1. Home - This is the first page displayed to the site visitor, it gives a visual image of the bistro.
+__1. Home__ - This is the first page displayed to the site visitor, it gives a visual image of the bistro.

-2. About - This is where the site visitor is able to retrieve information about the bistro's contact details and location.
+__2. About__ - This is where the site visitor is able to retrieve information about the bistro's contact details and location.

-3. Menu - This features the menu which the bistro serves.
+__3. Menu__ - This features the menu which the bistro serves.

-4. Reviews - This tab leads to two sections:
+__4. Reviews__ - This tab leads to two sections:

-   (i) All Reviews - This is where the site visitor is able to view all reviews posted by customers.
+   __i) All Reviews__ - This is where the site visitor is able to view all reviews posted by customers.
 Each posted review provides the user the option to amend or delete the posted review.

-   (ii) Add Review - This opens to a form whereby the site visitor is able to provide their review and rate their visit to the bistro.
+   __ii) Add Review__ - This opens to a form whereby the site visitor is able to provide their review and rate their visit to the bistro.

 ### Existing Features

-- The main features of the project are as follows:
+The main features of the project are as follows:

-- Menu Page and Contact Page - This displays the menu of items which the bistro serves, and the bistro location respectively.
+__Menu Page and Contact Page__ - This displays the menu of items which the bistro serves, and the bistro location respectively.
 The information and pictures are rendered from a database.

-- Reviews section - This allows the user to review existing reviews, and also add, edit or delete a review.
+__Reviews section__ - This allows the user to review existing reviews, and also add, edit or delete a review.
 All reviews stored, recalled, updated and deleted are done so via the website, and stored in a database.

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-Features to implement in the future:
+The features that are considered for future implementation are as follows:
 - To have a form of authentication to control user ability to amend and delete reviews.
 - To have review ratings to be tabulated and produce data statistics to the business owner to understand the feedback from customers.
 - To have notification stated if no reviews are available for display.

 ### Features Left to Implement

 - To implement user login account for visitors to register and login for review sharing purposes.
 This in turn will control the accessibility of each user to amend and delete the review(s) which they created.
+- To have notification messages to appear when the user successfully adds, edits or delete
 - Admin account access for the business owner to be able to provide updates on the website with regards to their bistro.
 Such updates would be any menu changes, or promotional features.

 ## Technologies Used

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.